 Tabea has in the past worked in the localisation industry, primarily in video games localisation and is currently a lecturer at the University of Limerick.

 Dr. Chris Exton is currently a senior lecturer in the department of Computer Science and Information Systems at University of Limerick and is the Research Director of the Localisation Research Centre.
 He holds a B.Sc. in Psychology and a Ph.D. in Computer Science from Monash University, Melbourne.
 He has worked extensively in the commercial software development field in a variety of different industries and countries included Software Engineering positions in Australia, Ireland and the UK, where he has worked in a number of diverse companies from electronic manufacturing to banking.

 In addition his academic positions includes a number of Schools and Departments including Monash University Australia, University College Dublin and Uppsala University, Sweden.
 He has worked on a number of research projects in the area of crowdsourcing, programmer psychology and software tools and more recently in the areas of software localisation and medical decision support systems.

 email@example.com Telephone: +353-61-213108 Room No: CS1-026

-Karl Kelly has a a Graduate Diploma in Software Localisation anda B.A in European Studies, majoring in Spanish and French, both from the University of Limerick.
+Karl Kelly has a Higher Diploma in Software Development, a Graduate Diploma in Software Localisation and B.A in European Studies, majoring in Spanish and French.
 He also has NCVA and RSA qualifications in Information Technology and Business Administration.
 Karl joined the LRC in March 2003.

 firstname.lastname@example.org Telephone: +353-61-202748 Room No: CS2-030